FEAST Eigenvalue Solver v3.0 User Guide: FEAST in action

-You will also find a local {\tt Makefile} where compiler and libraries paths/names need to be edited and changed appropriately (the MKL-PARDISO solver is needed).
+You will also find a local {\tt make.inc} file where compiler and libraries paths/names need to be edited and changed appropriately (the MKL-PARDISO solver is needed).
 The command ``{\tt>make all}'' should compile the drivers.

-Let us now denote {\tt mytest} a generic name for the user's eigenvalue system test $\bf Ax=\lambda x$ or $\bf Ax=\lambda Bx$.
-You will need to create the following three files: \begin{itemize} \item {\tt mytest.A} should contain the matrix {\bf A} in coordinate format; As a reminder, the coordinate format is defined row by row as \begin{footnotesize}
+If we denote {\tt mytest} a generic name for the user's eigenvalue system test $\bf Ax=\lambda x$ or $\bf Ax=\lambda Bx$.
+You will need to create the following three files: \begin{itemize} \item {\tt mytest\_A.mtx} should contain the matrix {\bf A} in coordinate format; As a reminder, the coordinate format is defined row by row as \begin{footnotesize}